Sayadbayezid/GenZFrontier/news/business/google-maps-lead-generation-workflow.md

 The phrase âGoogle Maps lead scraperâ is often used for several different types of tools.
 Some browser extensions detect tables and export CSV files.
 Some web-scraping platforms support visual extraction, APIs, scheduling, and cloud processing.
 Some sales-intelligence products provide contact databases, lead scoring, and sales sequences.

 A focused lead-research workflow serves a different purpose.
-It helps a team define a market, find public businesses, apply a verification rule, prepare a reviewable outreach batch, and organize the result in a spreadsheet.
+The [NexusLeads dashboard](https://leads.sayadbayezid.com/) helps a team define a market, find public businesses, apply a verification rule, prepare a reviewable outreach batch, and organize the result in a spreadsheet.
+For the underlying [Google Sheets export workflow](https://sayadbayezid.com/blog/google-maps-lead-generation-google-sheets/), see the detailed guide on discovery, verification, and selected-row sync.

 | Business goal | Tool category to evaluate | Important questions |
 |---|---|---|